 A summer course taught by the Director of Publications at the Senator John Heinz History Center, this class prepares students to edit their own and others' work in many formats found in today's museum profession.
 Taught on-site at the History Center, the class introduces the history of the English language for a deeper understanding of what is considered "correct" usage.
 This transitions to what is generally accepted in the editing field using books such as the Chicago Manual of Style.
 Methods and technologies of producing publications are explored starting with the copy editing of manuscripts submitted by writers who can range from academics to amateur historians.
 The class also delves into (and does assignments in) other writing opportunities in the public history field such as proofreading design drafts, grant writing, press releases, exhibit labels, oral history, and document transcription.
 Students also visit the printer of the History Center's books and magazines to learn of the many technological advances, and meet former students to discuss opportunities for internships and employment.
 The class also includes a longer project focused on a social media campaign for an exhibit.
 Students are also graded on class participation and a final examination.

 PHST 525.
-Introduction to Historic Preservation--Dr. Hyland
+Introduction to Historic Preservation--various faculty

 This course provides an introduction to American historic preservation and focuses on its history and practices.
 The course surveys the growth and development of the preservation of sites, landscapes, and buildings, in particular, and investigates the legislation (national, state, and local) that established and continues to guide the field of preservation, providing students with knowledge of historic preservation issues, programs, and practices.
 Assessment of student achievement is based on written descriptions of a historic resource, analysis of historic mapping, field photography, a major research paper, and tests on assigned readings and lecture material.